How to implement artificial intelligence (Ai) and human intelligence (Hi) in your organisation’s strategy.

 Do you know what data you have?
 Ai works on data patterns and interactions, check which of your processes are automated and if your data comes from multiple sources.

-Ai is not a replacement of human effort, but a tool to enhance human productivity.
-It is a drastic change to the organisation and needs to be a carefully planned change initiative.
-Mindsets will need to change and the results and outcomes must be collected and used to affect future business decisions.
-Concern about redundancies will be high, and leadership must be sensitive to this, explaining how staff will be re-skilled or up-skilled for the changing work, where possible.
-If you don’t have the necessary skills in your existing workforce, include in the strategy how you will acquire the needed talent.
+Ai will not replace human effort, Ai is a tool to enhance human productivity.
+Ai is a drastic change to the organisation and needs to be a carefully planned change initiative because your staff’s mindsets will need to change.
+Also, you must collect results and outcomes and use these to affect future business decisions.
+Staff will be anxious about redundancies, and leadership must be sensitive to this, explaining, where possible staff will be re-skilled or up-skilled for the changing work.
+If you don’t have the necessary skills in your existing workforce, include in your strategy how you will acquire the needed talent.